Leadership Insight Series

 Agreements take time.
 They require a conversation, confirmation, and sometimes negotiation.
 Expectations feel more efficient: communicate it once and move on.
 The problem is that efficiency at the front end tends to create rework, conflict, and frustration at the back end.

-When accountability conversations happen without a prior agreement, they tend to feel unfair to the person being held accountable — because they are.
+When accountability conversations happen without a prior agreement, they tend to feel unfair to the person being held accountable.
+And they are unfair.
 You can't hold someone accountable to a standard they didn't agree to.
 You can express disappointment.
 But accountability requires a prior commitment, and a commitment requires a conversation.

-The repeated pattern — unspoken expectation, missed standard, frustrating conversation — tends to erode trust on both sides.
+The repeated pattern of unspoken expectation, missed standard, and frustrating conversation tends to erode trust on both sides.
 The leader loses confidence in the person.
 The person loses confidence in the leader's fairness.
 The agreement was missing from the beginning.

 Close the loop out loud.